lucascaldardo/lucascaldardo/README.md

 <div align="center">

-`backend isn't the background — it's the foundation`
+`backend is the foundation, not the background`

 </div>